 Louise asked Martin to draft a letter as discussed.

-Nick Doran thanked DCC for looking at the routes and the positive survey north of the railway, as well as a good outcome for an active travel plan from Glossop onto New Road.
+Nick Doran thanked DCC for looking at the routes for the Pennine Bridleway and the positive survey north of the railway, as well as a good outcome for an active travel route from Glossop onto New Road, Tintwistle.